Create and manage access tokens

 You can use an access token in place of your password when you log in using Docker CLI.

-When logging in from your Docker CLI client with the following command, replacing
+Log in from your Docker CLI client with the following command, replacing

 If you have two-factor authentication (2FA) enabled, you must use a personal access token when logging in from the Docker CLI.
 2FA is an optional, but more secure method of authentication.

 You can rename, activate, deactivate, or delete a token as needed.